SXNPYN/CoBreeder_for_GhostWolves/README.md

 ---

-Explain what it is and does.
-Builds upon CoBreeder for Galapagos tortoises, reference Matt's work.
+(Introduction explaining what the program does) (Explain how it builds upon CoBreeder for Galápagos tortoises, reference Matt's work.)
-PR of 0 means not compatible

 ## Command Line Arguments